srowhani/mmlind.github.io/_posts/2015-07-15-Simple_1-Layer_Neural_Network_for_MNIST_Handwriting_Recognition.md

 }
 ```

-Please note that at the end we need to *normalize* our output, i.e. enforce a value between 0 and 1, to be able to compare it to our target output (which will always be either 0 or 1).
+Please note that we need to *normalize* our output, i.e. enforce a value between 0 and 1, to be able to compare it to our target output (which will always be either 0 or 1).

-### Calculate the cell's error
+### Calculate Cell Error

-Next, the calculated cell output is compared to our desired output.
+Next, the *calculated* cell output is compared to the *desired* output and the difference between both is the cell's `error`.

-Let's say our image shows a "6", then our target output vector would look like this
+Example: Let's say our MNIST image shows a "6", then our target output vector would look like this

 ```
 {0,0,0,0,0,0,1,0,0,0}
 ```

-I.e. the value at the index position 6 (remember, counting starts from 0) is a "1" while all others are "0".
-So the *desired* or *target* output is either a "0" for a "1".
+For 9 of the 10 layer cells the target output is "0", and only for 1 of the 10 layer cells, i.e. for the correct one, the target output will be a "1".

 ```c
 double getCellError(Cell *c, int target){